UXnomaan/framework-picker-dashboard/README.md

 ### UI

-I went with a very simple UI that displayed a snapshot of the data on the homepage, but allows the user to drill into the data a bit with a table that allows for sorting and searching of the data.
+I went with a very simple UI that displayed a snapshot of the data on the homepage, but allows the user to drill into the data with a table that allows for sorting and searching of the data.

 #### Components